devhawk/blog-posts/Posts/20080116-1114-morning-coffee-138/json-content.md

     (aka Tom Cruise’s company) and [The Weinstein Company](http://www.deadlinehollywooddaily.com/heroic-harvey-hardly/)
     (~~previously known as Miramax~~).
-The WGA strategy of divide and conquer seems to me making slow progress.
-Update: The Weinstein Company was founded by Miramax’s founders Harvey and Bob Weinstein after they left Miramax.
+The WGA strategy of divide and conquer seems to me making slow progress. **Update**: The Weinstein Company was founded by Miramax’s founders Harvey and Bob Weinstein after they left Miramax.
 But Miramax is still around.
 Thanks to GrantC for the correction.